anilonall/Labelit/README.md

 npm install

-npm start
+npm run dev
 ```

-The application will run at:
+The application will be available at:

 ```
 http://localhost:5173